HerbieHSSO/PyN64/README.md

 Nintendo 64 emulator written in python

 use .Z64 Files Formats or convert .N64(little-endian) to Z64(big-endian)
-You can Convert little-endian to big-endian with LEtoBE.py script.
+You can Convert little-endian to big-endian with LEtoBE.py script, python LEtoBE.py [input.n64] [output.z64]

 Status: Executing some instructions, unfortunately the performance is not the best, and I need help with this.